 By MICK ROBERTS ©

-AFTER last drinks were called at Thirroul’s only pub, the Ryan’s, in the days of the ‘Six O’clock Swill’, swards of men would stagger down the road to Riley’s wine saloon.
+DURING the days of the ‘six o’clock swill’, after last drinks were called at Thirroul’s Ryan’s Hotel – at the time, the town’s only pub – swards of men would stagger down the road to continue their drinking at Riley’s wine saloon.

-A regular of the saloon, Dick Oakley would sit in the bar with his mates at crude timber benches enjoying ‘noggins’ of wine, entertained by popular hits of the time, such as ‘I Got Rhythm’, on an upright pianiola.
+A regular of the saloon, which traded from the corner of The Esplanade and Lawrence Hargrave Drive, was Dick Oakley, who would sit in the bar with his mates at crude timber benches enjoying ‘noggins’ of wine, entertained by popular hits of the time, such as ‘I Got Rhythm’, played on an upright pianiola.

-The bar was a popular place on a sunny Saturday, well lit by a large north facing bay-window, a 81-year-old Mr Oakley told me in a 1996 interview.
+The bar was a fashionable destination on a sunny Saturday, well lit by a large north facing bay-window, a 81-year-old Mr Oakley told me in a 1996 interview.

 Caldwell’s wines were fashionable, Muscat or Port a favourite with the men, while the ladies preferred the socially acceptable Sweet or Dry Sherry in their own segregated bar on the southern side of the building.

-Michael McGrade first received a wine license for Thirroul in 1913 when he rented premises, near the Ryan’s Hotel, from David Birch.
+Michael McGrade first received a wine license at Thirroul in 1913, when he rented premises, near the Ryan’s Hotel, from David Birch.

 Thirroul’s population growth as a railway workers’ town and tourist resort resulted in a huge trade increase for McGrade forcing him to relocate to purposely built premises on the corner of The Esplanade and the main road in 1917.

 The proposal caused uproar and was opposed by many residents.